Usain does it again for Beijing sweep

 NO ILL WILL

-"I have no ill will toward Usain.
-I have no ill will toward anybody.
+"I have no ill will towards Usain.
+I have no ill will towards anybody.
 We work very hard to stay away from injury and just get out there and run nine seconds and run 19 seconds.

 "I think that mission was accomplished."